radithyaa/Personal-Website/README.md

 bun dev
 ```

-Then, access the application at http://localhost:3000 in your browser.
+Then, open http://localhost:3000 in your browser.
+Questions?
+Feel free to ask!

-(Don't be afraid to reach out!)